-For the three months ended March 31, 2013, the gevokizumab program, for which we incurred the largest amount of expense, accounted for more than 40% but less than 50% of our total research and development expenses.
-A second development program, XMet, accounted for more than 20% but less than 30% of our total research and development expenses and a third development program, NIAID, accounted for more than 10% but less than 20% of our total research and development expenses.
-All remaining development programs accounted for less than 10% of our total research and development expenses for the three months ended March 31, 2013.
-For the three months ended March 31, 2012, the gevokizumab program, for which we incurred the largest amount of expense, accounted for more than 40% but less than 50% of our total research and development expenses.
-A second development program, NIAID, accounted for more than 20% but less than 30% of our total research and development program, XMet, accounted for more than 10% but less than 20% of our total research and development programs accounted for less than 10% of our total research and development expenses for the three months ended March 31, 2012.
+For the three and six months ended June 30, 2013 and 2012, the gevokizumab program, for which we incurred the largest amount of expense, accounted for more than 40% but less than 50% of our total research and development expenses.
+A second development program, XMet, accounted for more than 20% but less than 30% of our total research and development expenses.
+All remaining development programs accounted for less than 10% of our total research and development expenses.
+All remaining development programs accounted for less than 10% of our total research and development expenses for the three and six months ended June 30, 2013 and 2012.